 Six important elements should be present in an employer safety accountability system:

 If you believe there are weaknesses in your employer's accountability system, make sure to document the behaviors and conditions you see in the workplace that may be pointing to accountability system policies, plans, processes, procedures and practices that are inadequate or missing.
-You can learn more about accountability systems in Courses 700 and 712.
+You can learn more about accountability systems in Courses 116., 700, or 712.

 An effective CSMS will include stated goals and objectives.